About

 Counselor.
 Strategist.
 Dot Connector.

 Ken's prior experience includes work at a national strategic communications and public affairs firm, where he managed a client portfolio of media and technology companies, film production companies, and national non-profit organizations.
-He previously led external affairs at the NYC Mayor’s Office of Media and Entertainment (MOME), where he launched a groundbreaking environmental sustainability initiative (NYC Film Green), produced the "Made in NY" Media Summit (focused on industry diversity and workforce development) and forged partnerships with organizations such as the Will & Jada Smith Family Foundation to support diversity and inclusion in NYC’s multibillion dollar media & entertainment industry.
+He previously led external affairs at the NYC Mayor’s Office of Media and Entertainment (MOME), where he launched a groundbreaking environmental sustainability initiative (NYC Film Green), produced the "Made in NY" Media Summit (focused on industry diversity and workforce development) and forged partnerships with organizations such as the Will & Jada Smith Family Foundation to support diversity and inclusion in NYC’s multi-billion dollar media & entertainment industry.

 Ebie previously served as the campaign manager for the late Brooklyn District Attorney Ken Thompson, providing policy and strategic advice that led to an historic victory over a 23-year incumbent and the establishment of a nationally renowned Conviction Review Unit.